 Priority Sector Lending for MSME

-Micro Small and Medium Enterprises (MSME) is one of the major contributors in India economy.
-MSMEs contributes around 8% in India’s GDP, 45% in total production and 40% in total export.
-The table below shows the updated classification of micro, small and medium enterprises based on their investment, turnover and machinery or equipment.
+Micro Small and Medium Enterprises (MSME) is one of the major contributors to the Indian economy.
+MSMEs contribute around 8% in India’s GDP, 45% in total production, and 40% in total export.
+The table below shows the updated classification of micro, small and medium enterprises based on their investment, turnover, and machinery or equipment.

 As per the recent recommendations, there is no restriction on lending to MSMEs but the banks must have to grow their lending amount by 20% by every year for micro and small businesses and also increase micro-enterprise loan accounts by 10% every year.